 As mentioned, the decontamination process of instruments and medical devices plays a very important role in the prevention of HAI.
 Defective sterilization of surgical instruments and disinfection of reusable devices and objects such as endoscopic, respiratory, transportation devices occur in medical industry settings and lead to infections of patients, health care professionals and visitors.

 HAIs that most commonly appear due to inadequate decontamination procedures or harmful device reuse practices are surgical site infections (SSI), HIV infections, hepatitis B and C, urinary and vascular catheter-associated infections.

-In the light of recent threats caused by Coronavirus pandemics, the awareness about the spread of viral pathogens is increasing and followed by paying more attention and investing into IPC infrastructure (infection prevention and control) and improving medical practices.
+In the light of threats caused by Coronavirus pandemics, the awareness about the spread of viral pathogens has increased and followed by paying more attention and investing into Infection and Prevention control (IPC) infrastructure and improving medical practices.